cwallwor/notifyEthValidators/README.md

 copy checkSyncStatus_template.sh to checkSyncStatus.sh
-Update the checkSyncStatus.sh with your phone number and the validators you are running
+Update the checkSyncStatus.sh with your phone number and the validators you are running Can send text to mutiple people who are running different validators by adding new line and each is read in and people will only be notified if their validators are in [current|next}
+sync committee.
 Verizon: use phone#@vtext.com
 AT&T:    use phone#@att.net
 Do a google search for other carriers